-Do you need to write a reference letter for an employee, or do you need to request one to use when you apply for a job?
-Employees will often ask a former employer to write them a letter of reference.
-If you agree to write the letter, you want to make sure it is personalized for the candidate and for the position at hand.
+If you agree to write the letter, it's important to make sure it is personalized for the candidate and for the position at hand.

 Include specific examples.
 In the letter, provide specific examples of ways in which the employee demonstrated various skills.
 Try to think of examples from when the person worked for you.
 If you can use numbers to quantify their success, even better.